Wouter1/EMU-driver/README.md

 ======

 1. Install the driver as above
+2. Use the EMU control panel to select 96kHz (88kHz seems ok too, 48 and 44.1 are still stuttering)
 2. Select the EMU input in your favourite tool (e.g., Audacity)
 3. Make your recording